IshwarBIMAECOM/APS-revit-viewer/README.md

    3. Navigate to "My Apps" in the developer portal
    4. Create a new app or use an existing one
    5. Copy the Client ID and Client Secret from your app settings
+      # Optional
-   6. Create a bucket in the Data Management API section
+   7. Create a bucket in the Data Management API section
-   7. Copy the Bucket Key
+   8. Copy the Bucket Key

    **Important Security Notes:**
    - Never commit your `.env` file to version control